SJSU272LabF18/Event-Recommender-System/README.md

 3. Enable students to add and host different events.
 4. Create interest groups of students and suggest interests, friends and events based on their likes, dislikes.

+### 8 .
+The Marauders Map for Library Assistance
+### Problem Description:
+Students prefering to study in libraries often face situations such as finding a table in library to study alone or in group.
+In peak hours, students search the entire floor numerous times to find a place to sit and their time is wasted in this process.
+Currently, the MLK library has a provision to book study rooms online but there is no real time tracking of the booked room actually being used.
+Also, there is no system in the library to get real time data of available study tables on each floor.
+### Proposed Solution:
+The Marauders map has a complete visual of each floor.
+Also, for visually impaired students, it is voice enabled.
+Through IOT Sensors and Cameras attached in the library, the student can check the real time status of availability of study tables in library.
+Through this collected data, Machine Learning algorithms can be implemented to predict the rush hours in library.
+This project can be further implemented in other public places which have cameras and sensors installed to check real time status of seats.